| Richard

 Both then returned to the adventurous crime of Highway

+Robbery.
 Sometime during the 1780s a Mr Crach was held

 up at gunpoint and robbed whilst travelling near